-Blind copying e-mails to a group of people can be useful when you don’t want everyone on the list to have each other’s e-mail addresses.
+Blind copying emails to a group of people can be useful when you don’t want everyone on the list to have each other’s addresses.
 The only recipient address that will be visible to all recipients is the one in the To: field.
-If you don’t want any of the recipients to see the e-mail addresses in the list, you can put your own address in the To: field and use Bcc: exclusively to address your message to others.
-However, do not assume that blind copying will always keep recipients from knowing who else was copied—someone who is blind copied may hit “reply all” and send a reply to everyone, revealing that he/she was included in the original message.
+If you don’t want any of the recipients to see the email addresses in the list, you can put your own address in the To: field and use Bcc: exclusively to address your message to others.
+However, do not assume that blind copying will always keep recipients from knowing who else was copied—someone who is blind copied may hit “reply all” and send a reply to everyone, revealing that they were included in the original message.

 Reflect on the tone of your message.
-When you are communicating via e-mail, your words are not supported by gestures, voice inflections, or other cues, so it may be easier for someone to misread your tone.
-For example, sarcasm and jokes are often misinterpreted in e-mails and may offend your audience.
+When you are communicating via email, your words are not supported by gestures, voice inflections, or other cues, so it may be easier for someone to misread your tone.
+For example, sarcasm and jokes are often misinterpreted and may offend your audience.
 Similarly, be careful about how you address your reader.
-For instance, beginning an e-mail to your professor or TA with “Hey!” might be perceived as being rude or presumptuous (as in, “Hey you!”).
-If you’re unsure about how your e-mail might be received, you might try reading it out loud to a friend to test its tone.
+For instance, beginning an email to your professor or TA with “Hey!” might be perceived as being rude or presumptuous (as in “Hey you!”).
+If you’re unsure about how your message might be received, you might try reading it out loud to a friend to test its tone.

 Strive for clarity and brevity in your writing.
-Have you ever sent an e-mail that caused confusion and took at least one more communication to straighten out?
-Miscommunication can occur if an e-mail is unclear, disorganized, or just too long and complex for readers to easily follow.
+Have you ever sent an email that caused confusion and took at least one more communication to straighten out?
+Miscommunication can occur if a message is unclear, disorganized, or just too long and complex for readers to easily follow.
 Here are some steps you can take to ensure that your message is understood:

-- Briefly state your purpose for writing the e-mail in the very beginning of your message.
+- Briefly state your purpose for writing in the very beginning of your message.

-- Be sure to provide the reader with a context for your message.
-If you’re asking a question, cut and paste any relevant text (for example, computer error messages, assignment prompts you don’t understand, part of a previous e-mail message, etc.) into the e-mail so that the reader has some frame of reference for your question.
-When replying to someone else’s e-mail, it can often be helpful to either include or restate the sender’s message.
+- Be sure to provide the reader with some context.
+If you’re asking a question, cut and paste any relevant text (for example, computer error messages, assignment prompts you don’t understand, part of a previous message, etc.) into the email so that the reader has some frame of reference for your question.
+When replying to someone else’s email, it can often be helpful to either include or restate the sender’s message.

 - Finally, state the desired outcome at the end of your message.
-If you’re requesting a response, let the reader know what type of response you require (for example, an e-mail reply, possible times for a meeting, a recommendation letter, etc.) If you’re requesting something that has a due date, be sure to highlight that due date in a prominent position in your e-mail.
-Ending your e-mail with the next step can be really useful, especially in work settings (for example, you might write “I will follow this e-mail up with a phone call to you in the next day or so” or “Let’s plan to further discuss this at the meeting on Wednesday”).
+If you’re requesting a response, let the reader know what type of response you require (for example, an email reply, possible times for a meeting, a recommendation letter, etc.) If you’re requesting something that has a due date, be sure to highlight that due date in a prominent position in your message.
+Ending your email with the next step can be really useful, especially in work settings (for example, you might write “I will follow this up with a phone call to you in the next day or so” or “Let’s plan to further discuss this at the meeting on Wednesday”).

 Proofread.
 Re-read messages before you send them.
-Use proper grammar, spelling, capitalization, and punctuation.
-If your e-mail program supports it, use spelling and grammar checkers.
-Try reading your message out loud to help you catch any grammar mistakes or awkward phrasing that you might otherwise miss.
+Check your grammar, spelling, capitalization, and punctuation.
+If your email program supports it, use spelling and grammar checking tools.
+Try reading your message out loud to help you catch any mistakes or awkward phrasing that you might otherwise miss.

-- How many e-mails does the reader usually receive, and what will make him/her read this message (or delete it)?
+- How much email does the reader usually receive, and what will make them read this message (or delete it)?